-- NPAs sized incorrectly may enter the esophagus. - Always check for spontaneous respirations after insertion of either device. - When suctioning the oropharynx, do not insert the catheter too deeply.
-Extend the catheter to the maxi- mum safe depth and suction as you withdraw. - When suctioning an ET tube, remember the tube is within the trachea and you may be suctioning near the bronchi/lung.
+- When suctioning the oropharynx, do not insert the catheter too deeply.
+Extend the catheter to the maximum safe depth and suction as you withdraw. - When suctioning an ET tube, remember the tube is within the trachea and you may be suctioning near the bronchi/lung.
 Therefore, sterile technique should be used. - Each suction attempt should be for no longer than 10 seconds.
 Remember the person will not get oxygen during suctioning. - Monitor vital signs during suctioning and stop suctioning immediately if the person experiences hypoxemia (oxygen sats less than 94%), has a new arrhythmia or becomes cyanotic.